ali-albdaer/AsyncSocketServer/README.md

 - [License](#license)

 ## Installation
-- Only Python +3.10 and asyncio are required BUT
+- Only Python +3.10 and asyncio (builtin) are required.
 - pyinstaller is optional to generate exeutable files for server and client scripts.
-Install it using ```pip install pynstaller```
+Check [PyToExe](https://github.com/ali-albdaer/PyToExe)

 ## Usage
 - Put your IP and Port in scripts/config.py (ex: "localhost", 8000) and:
 - Manually run scripts/server.py and scripts/client.py OR
-- Generate exeutable files using exe.py (requires pyinstaller)
+- Generate/download exeutable files using exe.py (generating them requires pyinstaller)

 ## License
 GNU General Public License